Kate Walker (Syberia): Appearances

-Syberia: The World Before

-The World Before is set in 2005, a year after the events of Syberia 3, Kate Walker escapes from a salt mine; when her partner Katyusha is shot during an escape attempt, she promises her to find out the identity of a girl on a painting with as striking resemblance to Kate.
+In Syberia: The World Before, Kate Walker escapes from a salt mine; when her friend Katyusha is shot during an escape attempt, she promises her to find out the identity of a girl on a painting with as striking resemblance to Kate.
 She travels to the city of Vaghen, where she learns that the girl on the picture is Dana Roze, a music student who became involved with alpinist Leon Kobatis, became part of the British Foreign Office during World War II, and eventually emigrated to the United States; Kate eventually discovers that Dana is her real grandmother.
 The game ends with Kate impulsively abandoning her return to New York and instead going to Baltayar to find out if Dana is still alive.

-Promotion and merchandise
+Promotion and reception

 As the central character of the Syberia franchise, Kate Walker is featured in the majority of the series' promotional material.
 In 2015, an augmented reality app titled Syberia AR - Meet Kate Walker, which allows users to project an animated image of the character, was released as a complimentary download on the Apple Store in 2015 to promote Syberia 3.
 It was meant to be used for the 56th Venice Biennale at the Glasstress 2015 Gotika exhibition, which was jointly organized by the State Hermitage Museum and Berengo Studio.
 The Collector's Edition of Syberia 3 includes a poster of Kate Walker, a copy of the comic book adaptation co-written by Sokal and his son Hugo, and a resin figurine of the character flanked by automatons.